chrishoina/ords-flask-livelab-2024/2-get-started/get-started.md

    ![Executing terminal commands to start the Flask server.](images/workshop-presentation-fifteen.png " ")

 2. Your application will be available on port 5000.
-However, you will need to open the application in a new tab, and modify the URL you were given for the Jupyter lab and Database Actions.
-This can be seen in the following image, as well as your lab's terminal.
+However, you will need to open the application in a new tab and modify the URL you were given for the Jupyter lab and Database Actions.
+This can be seen in the following image and your lab's terminal.

    Navigate to the new tab and combine the lab's URI with port 5000.
 Accept any warnings and your application will load.